stitchdata/docs/_integration-schemas/zuora/payment.md

   - name: "softDescriptor"
     type: "string"
-    description: "A payment gateway-specific field that maps Zuora to other gateways."
+    description: "A payment gateway-specific field that maps {{ integration.display_name }} to other gateways."

   - name: "softDescriptorPhone"
     type: "string"
-    description: "A payment gateway-specific field that maps Zuora to other gateways."
+    description: "A payment gateway-specific field that maps {{ integration.display_name }} to other gateways."

   - name: "status"
     type: "string"